 8. Response to Hazardous Materials Spills

 8.1.1.
 John Day Project’s guidance for responding to hazardous substance spills is contained in the Emergency Spill Response Plan.
+In the event of a hazardous materials spill, the Project Biologist has the authority to make fishway adjustments outside of operating criteria as necessary to prevent contamination of the ladder until unified command is formed and consultation is established with FPOM.
+NOAA Fisheries will be notified within 24 hours of a ladder closure.

 Comments: